hannahwynnjones/ProjectTwo/readme.md

 -testing was more difficult than i imagened as thre was no two models and the validation became an obstacal.
 Instead of just looking at the blog model,

+-size of images, i'd use links rather tha store them in my docs.

 additonal stuff